How are bonuses taxed in the UK, and can you avoid it?

 A bonus can also nudge you into a higher tax bracket, meaning you pay an even higher tax rate on some or all of it.

-How to avoid paying tax on bonuses
+How can I avoid paying tax on bonuses?

-Many workplaces will let you designate a portion of your bonus to be sacrificed to your pension, so you can still enjoy some of it now.
+However, many workplaces will let you designate a portion of your bonus to be sacrificed to your pension, so you can still enjoy some of it now.

 Learn more: what is the 60% tax trap and how can you legally avoid it?